BillyKalfus/acadia/README.md

 1. Export a hardware description file from Vivado
    1. File -> Export -> Export Hardware
    1. Follow the steps, check the box "include bitstream"
+1. Modify `petalinux/configure_petalinux.sh` so that the directories are correct for your system
 1. Create the Petalinux project by running `petalinux/configure_petalinux.sh`
 1. Change directories into the Petalinux project
 1. Configure the rootfs